SimiyuKuloba-codepark/Presentation-Page/README.md

 # Presentation-Page
-A simple web page that can be used to present slides.
+A simple web page that can be used for presentation of slides.

 ## Aim
 Practice HTML & CSS